PostHog/posthog.com/contents/docs/cdp/rudderstack-export.md

 Once you've added PostHog as a source, make a note of the `write-key` field and your RudderStack server URL (also called the Data Planer URL).

 1. In PostHog, click the "[Data pipeline](https://us.posthog.com/apps)" tab in the left sidebar.
-2. Search for 'Rudderstack' and select the app, press Install.
+2. Search for 'Rudderstack' and select the destination, press Install.
-3. Follow the on-screen steps to configure the app, entering your `write-key` and server URL information.
+3. Follow the on-screen steps to configure the destination, entering your `write-key` and server URL information.

 ## Configuration